KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/ws1-css-basics/4background-color.md

-1. Select a background color for the entire page and add it to _styles.css_ by using the `body` selector and `background-color` property at the top of the file.
+1. Select a background color for the entire page and add it to the top of _styles.css_ by using the `body` selector and `background-color` property.
    {% filename %}styles.css{% endfilename %}
     ```css
     body {